troven/node-nms/README.md

 Sensors
 -------

-A sensor is a passive agent.
+A Sensor is a reactive agent.
 It asynchronously listens for events from some source and injects them into the NodeNMS core.

+As a result, they are much simpler to create and configure.
+The remote endpoint does most of the work, node-nms should simply make some basic decisions and forward the event to Telemtry.

 A sensor is a long-running process - it will listen until it you tell it to stop().
 They are quite light weight, and should store no or very minimal state.